ScruffyKip/tpp-community-docs/Discord/Landing Channel/Channel Text/Landing Text 2020.md

 Be mindful of the current discussion when deciding to post something.
 Put large blocks of text in pastebins and excessive images in imgur albums, or throw them in #bots.

 :three: **No porn.**
 Nothing explicitly sexual.
-Don't make others uncomfortable.
+Don't intentionally make others uncomfortable.
 Report anything that makes you uncomfortable either by DMing <@549006512685580290> or by using the Mailbox.
-Use SFW link alternatives when possible.
+Use SFW link alternatives when possible and direct link when surrounding content is objectionable.

 :four: **Don’t mob.**
 Don't group troll, brigade, raid, or witchhunt the stream, subreddit, other users, or other communities.